 If you do not understand and agree with all of the above safety guidelines, do not use this product.

 Micro Stepping CNC Controller

 Front Panel

-The front panel provides the main power switch, input for the cooling system and diagnostic LEDs.
+The front panel provides a the main power switch, emergency stop button, reset button, pendant panel, keyboard, USB ports and the main cooling system input.